 BS in Music — Required Application Materials

-NOTE Application links for the Bachelor of Science in Music will open for both the university and the School of Music on AUGUST 1.
+Applications for the Bachelor of Science in Music are open for both the university and the School of Music.

 Each track within the Bachelor of Science in Music degree has specific application requirements.
 Carefully review the descriptions below, including the Requirement for All Tracks section.
 Prepare your submissions ahead of time as you will be asked to upload all required materials as media when completing your application on the Acceptd® portal.